BraadMartin/plugin-cards/readme.txt

 There is also one special filter `plugin_cards_cache_expiration` that allows you to set how long you want the results of the API request to be cached.
 The default is 15 minutes (expressed as number of seconds).

 If you want a hook added just let me know.
-Pull request are also welcome [on Github](https://github.com/BraadMartin/plugin-cards "Plugin Cards on Github").
+Pull requests are welcome [on Github](https://github.com/BraadMartin/plugin-cards "Plugin Cards on Github").

 == Installation ==